OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

-# OmniVirt Ad network - Unity VR Ads: Monetize your Unity Game with 360° Video / VR Ad (iOS, Android, Cardboard, Gear VR, Daydream)
+# Unity VR Ads: Monetize your Unity Game with OmniVirt Ad Network.
+360° Video / VR Ads for Unity (iOS, Android, Cardboard, Gear VR, Daydream)

 ![Screenshot](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/screenshot4.jpg)

-Meet OmniVirt's Unity VR Ad SDK. **OmniVirt Ad Network** is ***VR Advertising Network*** which enables developers and publishers to monetize their apps/games with seamless and engaging VR experiences.
+Meet the OmniVirt's Unity VR Ad SDK. **OmniVirt Ad Network** is ***VR Advertising Network*** which enables developers and publishers to monetize their apps/games with seamless and engaging VR experiences.

 Simply integrate the OmniVirt Unity Ad SDK into your Unity application/game and get paid for presenting sponsored 360° video experiences to your users.
 Backfill your inventory with premium CPM experiences from OmniVirt’s network of advertisers.
 We support both 360° and 2D video ads inside VR apps.